Skip to Content

 Disney World Packing List

-When I went to Disney World for my bachelorette party, the thing I looked forward to the most on the day of our arrival was unpacking and setting everything up at our resort.
+When I visited Disney World for my bachelorette party, the thing I looked forward to the most on the day of our arrival was unpacking and setting everything up at our resort.
 For as long as I can remember, I’ve always enjoyed packing and preparing for vacation.
-I don’t know if it’s the anticipation or because I finally got an excuse to use the luggage I purchased on Shop Disney, but either way, it’s something I always look forward to doing.
+I don’t know if it’s the anticipation or because I finally got an excuse to use the luggage I purchased on Shop Disney, but regardless, it’s something I always look forward to doing.

-Unfortunately, because of this excitement and the errands you’re running trying to get all your ducks in a row before you leave, it can be very easy to overlook items you definitely should be bringing with you on your Disney World vacation.
-That’s why we’ve put together the ultimate Disney World packing list for you to print out and check off.
+Unfortunately, because of this shared excitement and the errands you’re running trying to get all your ducks in a row before you leave, it can be very easy to overlook items you need to bring with you on your Disney World vacation.
+That’s why I’ve put together the ultimate Disney World packing list for you to print out and check off.
 But first, let’s go over some simple travel hacks you should be incorporating.

 Pack With Space in Mind